vinaykumar2n/project_pharmeasy/README.md

 This is group project for unit 2 construct week

 ## Features
 - Login/signup
-- Searching the medicines names
+- Searching the medicines by there names
-- Sdding the medicines to the cart
+- Adding the medicines to the cart
-- Increasing the quantity in the cart page
+- Increasing the quantity,deleting the cart items from the cart page
 - Getting the total price and proceeding to the payment page
+- Entering the payment details via different payment options

 ## 🛠 Skills
 Javascript,HTML,CSS and Localstorage